braver-tool/Android11FilePicker/README.md

 - To Preview your selected images using 'PhotoView'
 - To Preview your selected videos using exoplayer
 - Can pick any non-media files like PDF,Doc,Txt files without using MANAGE_EXTERNAL_STORAGE permission
-- Supports up to Android 12 and SplashScreen API
+- Supports upto Android 12 and SplashScreen API

 This library compatible with Android 6 and above